chandlerc/blog/content/slides/2026-memory-safety-deep-2/_index.md

 </div>

+{{% note %}}

+- Clear goals lead to good designs.
+- These goals are different than other languages, like Rust.
+- The differences in the design of Carbon's memory safety arise from the differences in goals.

+{{% /note %}}

 ---

 ## Two modes: _strict_ and _permissive_

 - _Strict_ Carbon is fully memory safe
-- _Permissive_ mode supports incremental migration
+- _Permissive_ mode, along with C++ interop, supports incremental migration

 ---